 The Museum of Warsaw charts the history of the city through exhibitions and some incredible artefacts.
 The museum was first established in 1936.
 During the Warsaw Uprising, many of its items and parts of the building were damaged.
 90% of the city was also destroyed.

-You will learn all about the re-build after World War II and learn the history of the house in the Old Town.
+You will learn all about the re-build after World War II and learn the history of the houses in the Old Town.
 Admission to the museum was 20zł.

 THE OLD TOWN WISHING BELL